gbroques/compiler/README.md

 The following table is located at `src/scanner/state_transition_table/state_transition_table.cpp`.

 The function corresponding to the finite automaton driver is `FiniteAutomatonDriver::read()` in `src/scanner/scanner.cpp`.

+To edit import `assets/state-transition-table.csv` into your favorite spreadsheet program.

 | 0-9         | !            | + - * / < > = | : # . ( ) , { } ; [ ] | a-z         | A-Z         | EoF          | White Space  |
 |-------------|--------------|---------------|-----------------------|-------------|-------------|--------------|--------------|